Industry, Professional and University Opportunities:

 - If you are interested in meeting regularly with colleagues across CSU to discuss the topic of human behavior and energy use, brainstorm new ideas, and work towards collaborative projects in this area, please contact Jason Quinn, Operating Director of the Energy Institute.

 - Do you have an active NSF award or one that expired less than five years ago?
 If you were a principal investigator (PI), co-PI, postdoc or senior personnel on the award or project, then you may be eligible for NSF’s Innovation Corps (I-Corps) program.

 - You and your team receive mentoring, entrepreneurial training and $50,000 for customer discovery.
 If you are interested, contact Jason Quinn at the CSU Energy Institute.
 Learn more about our Tech-2-Market Training

 - Click here to learn more

-The CSU Energy Institute (EI) has received a donation to support a limited number of university research and industry internships for both undergraduate and graduate students in areas aligned with the Institute’s missions of energy and climate solutions.
+The CSU Energy Institute (EI) has received a donation to support a limited number of university research and industry fellowships for both undergraduate and graduate students in areas aligned with the Institute’s missions of energy and climate solutions.